Aaliyah: Family

-Illegal marriage
+Relationship with R. Kelly

-Aaliyah reportedly developed an intimate relationship with Kelly during the recording of her debut album.
+Aaliyah reportedly developed an intimate relationship with R. Kelly during the recording of her debut album.
 She told Vibe magazine in 1994 that she and Kelly would "go watch a movie" and "go eat" when she got tired and would then "come back and work".
 She described the relationship between her and Kelly as "rather close."
-In December 1994, Aaliyah told the Chicago Sun-Times that whenever she was asked about being married to Kelly, she urged them not to believe "all that mess" and that she and Kelly were "close" and "people took it the wrong way".
+In December 1994, she told the Chicago Sun-Times that whenever she was asked about being married to Kelly, she urged them not to believe "all that mess" and that she and Kelly were "close" but that "people took it the wrong way".

-With the release of Age Ain't Nothing but a Number, rumors circulated about a relationship between Aaliyah and R. Kelly, including the allegation that they had secretly married without her parents' knowledge.
+With the release of Age Ain't Nothing but a Number, rumors circulated about a relationship between Aaliyah and Kelly, including the allegation that they had secretly married without her parents' knowledge.
 Vibe magazine later revealed a marriage certificate that listed the couple married on August 31, 1994, in Sheraton Gateway Suites in Rosemont, Illinois.
 Aaliyah, who was 15 at the time, was listed as 18 on the certificate; R. Kelly was 27.
 The marriage was annulled by her parents in February 1995, but the pair denied the allegations, saying that neither was married and that the certificate was a forgery.

-Jamie Foster Brown in the 1994 issue of Sister 2 Sister wrote that "R. Kelly told me that he and Aaliyah got together, and it was just magic."
-Brown also reported hearing about a sexual relationship between them.
-"I've been hearing about Robert and Aaliyah for a while—that she was pregnant.
+Jamie Foster Brown wrote in the 1994 issue of Sister 2 Sister that "R. Kelly told me that he and Aaliyah got together, and it was just magic."
+Brown also reported hearing about a sexual relationship between them: "I've been hearing about Robert and Aaliyah for a while—that she was pregnant.
 Or that she was coming and going in and out of his house.
 People would see her walking his dog, 12 Play, with her basketball cap and sunglasses on.
 Every time I asked the label, they said it was platonic.
 But I kept hearing complaints from people about her being in the studio with all those men."
-Brown later added "at 15, you have all those hormones and no brains attached to them".
+Brown later added that "at 15, you have all those hormones and no brains attached to them".